nilsatwara/ACF-Field-For-WP-Forms/readme.txt

 == Installation ==

-1. Copy the `acf-field-for-contact-form-7` folder into your `wp-content/plugins` folder.
+1. Copy the `acf-field-for-wp-forms` folder into your `wp-content/plugins` folder.
-2. Activate the Advanced Custom Fields: Contact Form 7 Field plugin via the plugins admin page.
+2. Activate the Advanced Custom Fields: WPForms Field plugin via the plugins admin page.
-3. Create a new field via ACF and select the Contact Form 7 type.
+3. Create a new field via ACF and select the WPforms.

 == Frequently Asked Questions ==